Attitude Adjustment

 • We can’t set rational goals without an accurate view of the world.

-• Our optimism determines how well we recover from failures and hardship.
+• Our optimism determines how well we recover from hardship and failure.

 • We need worthwhile mentors and peers, and we tend to draw like-minded people near us.